-/ Parameter Achievement of Criteria for Remaining Drayage Truck Platforms ZE Battery- Electric NZE NG ICE Owell Time at Station Refueling/recharging can be accommodated within typical work breaks, lunches, other downtime compatible with trucking company schedules and operational needs.
+Infrastructure Criteria Base Considerations for Assessing Infrastructure Availability Achievement of Criteria for Remaining Drayage Truck Platforms / Parameter ZE Battery- Electric NZE NG ICE Dwell Time at Station Refueling/recharging can be accommodated within typical work breaks, lunches, other downtime compatible with trucking company schedules and operational needs.
 Station Location and Footprint Fleets have existing onsite access to fueling infrastructure, or can be fueled/charged conveniently and affordably off site, at public or private stations.
 New infrastructure can be installed without extensive redesign, reconfiguration or operational disruptions and there is sufficient electrical or natural gas capacity at the site.
-Infrastructure can be constructed at a pace consistent with fleet adoption and able to meet fleet fueling/charging requirements by the end of the assessment period.
-Compatibility with A sufficient body of codes and standards exist from appropriate organizations that enables safe and effective refueling/recharging.
+Infrastructure Buildout Infrastructure can be constructed at a pace consistent with fleet adoption and able to meet fleet fueling/charging requirements by the end of the assessment period. $\bigcirc$ Existence of / Compatibility with Standards A sufficient body of codes and standards exist from appropriate organizations that enables safe and effective refueling/recharging.
 The refueling/recharging station technology has already been installed at other trucking companies in the U.S., with sufficient time to assess performance and safety.
-Legend: Infrastr ucture Availability (2018) 0 Little/No Ac chievement Fu Illy Achieved
+Legend: Infras tructure Availability (2018) 0 Little/No Achievement Fully Achieved ninary OEM survey responses, OEM product information, various governme d Tetra T